scramjetorg/scramjet-core/docs/data-stream.md

 ### dataStream.into(func, into) ↺
 Allows own implementation of stream chaining.

-The async callback is called on every chunk and should implement writes in it's own way.
+The async Function is called on every chunk and should implement writes in it's own way.
 The resolution will be awaited for flow control.
 The passed `into` argument is passed as the first argument to every call.